 - Take it off the heat, transfer it to another plate, let it rest for 2 minutes.

 - While the mixture is still warm, take fistful of mixture and squeeze your palms tightly to make shapes.
-Normally they hold shape, if it doesn’t add a tbsp of milk to the mixture and make.
+Normally they hold shape, if it doesn’t add a tablespoon of milk to the mixture and make.
 Adding ghee is more preferred than milk, since it will gives a longer shelf life.

 - Serve immediately to enjoy a warm dessert or store in an air-tight container to serve later.